hamid-shahsavani/killua/README.md

 ### Using in SSR application

+> [!NOTE]
 > As long as the initial server-side rendering occurs and there is no access to localStorage, `defaultServer` will be returned.
 Later, when the client-side rendering takes place, data will be fetched from localStorage and returned.

+> [!NOTE]
 >  As long as `defaultServer` exists in the config, both the `useKillua` hook and the `slice` function will return a property named `isReady`.<br /> If this value is `false`, it means that it is server-side and localStorage is not accessible, and the returned value is `defaultServer`.<br />If this value is true, it means that it is client-side and localStorage isaccessible, and the fetched value is from localStorage.

 - add `defaultServer` to the slice configuration :